Magic/Bird

+Magic/Bird (stylized sometimes as Magic-Bird and Magic Bird) is a play by Eric Simonson about basketball stars Magic Johnson of the Los Angeles Lakers and Larry Bird of the Boston Celtics throughout their careers.
+The play premiered on Broadway in 2012, where it ran for 61 total performances.

+Plot overview

-Magic/Bird is a play by Eric Simonson about basketball stars Magic Johnson of the Los Angeles Lakers and Larry Bird of the Boston Celtics, their rise from college basketball to the NBA and super stardom, and eventually the Olympic Dream Team, their team and personal rivalries and ultimately their long-running friendship.
+Magic/Bird follows basketball stars Magic Johnson of the Los Angeles Lakers and Larry Bird of the Boston Celtics, their rise from college basketball to the NBA and super stardom, and eventually the Olympic Dream Team, their team and personal rivalries and ultimately their long-running friendship.
+According to the producers: "At the heart of one of the fiercest rivalries in sports, two of the greatest athletes of all-time battled for multiple championships and the future of their sport...Johnson and Bird, went head to head, electrified the nation, reinvigorated the NBA, and turned their rivalry into the greatest and most famous friendships in professional sports."

-The play premiered on Broadway in 2012.

-Production
+Production history

-Preview performances of Magic/Bird (stylized sometimes as Magic-Bird and Magic Bird) began on Broadway at the Longacre Theatre on March 21, 2012, with an official opening on April 11, 2012.
+Preview performances of Magic/Bird began on Broadway at the Longacre Theatre on March 21, 2012, with an official opening on April 11, 2012.
 Kevin Daniels starred as Magic Johnson and Tug Coker as Larry Bird.
-The production has the support of the National Basketball Association and the participation of Bird and Johnson.
-The cast features, in multiple roles, Deirdre O'Connell (Georgia Bird/Shelly/Patricia Moore), Peter Scolari (Red Auerbach/Jerry Buss/Pat Riley), Rob Ray Manning Jr. (Michael Cooper/Henry Alvarado/Frank) and Francois Battiste (Jon Lennox/Ron Baxter/Willy).
+The cast featured, in multiple roles, Deirdre O'Connell (as Georgia Bird/Shelly/Patricia Moore), Peter Scolari (as Red Auerbach/Jerry Buss/Pat Riley), Rob Ray Manning Jr. (as Michael Cooper/Henry Alvarado/Frank) and Francois Battiste (as Jon Lennox/Ron Baxter/Willy).